Kwiatens/FloV3R/README.md

 This board will be inside your headset, it collects the rotation data from the IMU, recieves data packets from controllers and sends it to your computer via USB.
 In future it will send data to the controller so it knows when to turn on/off the vibration motor inside of it.
 It uses some SMD components, but don't be scared of them, they are pretty big and after one youtube tutorial you will be able to do it.
-If you would have some trouble just DM me on Discord, I will help ;).
+But stull if you would have some trouble just DM me on Discord, I will help ;).

 List of parts for the FloV3R R1 Headset Mainboard:
 | Part  | Quantity | Estimated Price per piece |